Protecting California's Healthcare Consumers

 - Takes disciplinary action.
 Grounds for discipline focus on behaviors that place patients at risk of harm.
 The disciplinary action depends on the nature and severity of the violation and what is necessary to protect the public.
 The disciplinary action becomes a part of the RN's file and is accessible to the public.

-- Manages a Diversion Program.
-The BRN's Diversion Program is an alternative to the discipline process for nurses whose practice may be impacted due to substance use disorder or mental illness.
+- Manages a Intervention Program.
+The BRN's Intervention Program is an alternative to the discipline process for nurses whose practice may be impacted due to substance use disorder or mental illness.
 This confidential program protects the public while enabling the nurse to be rehabilitated.

 - Offers 24-hour online license look-up verification at www.rn.ca.gov.
 Access our Web site to find out if a person is licensed as an RN; if the license is active, inactive, or lapsed; if the nurse has any BRN certificates; and if there is any disciplinary action against the license.
 If you need further assistance, call the BRN at (916) 322-3350 during regular business hours for assistance.